-BAL HARBOUR, MIAMI-DADE COUNTY, R27-R31
+Bal Harbour, Miami-Dade County, R27-R31

-This is a 0.75-mile segment of critically eroded beach from Baker's Haulover Inlet to Surfside municipal boundary.
-Beach restoration was completed for the segment as part of the federally-authorized Miami-Dade County Shore Protection Project.
-The project is authorized until 2025, and the project history for this segment of shoreline is described in Table 16.
+This is a 0.75-mile segment of critically eroded beach from Baker's Haulover Inlet to the Surfside municipal boundary.
+Beach restoration was completed for the segment as part of the federally authorized Miami-Dade County Shore Protection Project.
+The project was reauthorized in WRDA 2022, and the feasibility study estimates the new authorization will last until 2075.
+The project history for this segment of shoreline is described in Table 16.

 In 1975, restoration at Bal Harbour (R27-R31) was completed by the local government on a federal reimbursement basis.
 The project included restoration of a 20-foot-wide dune at elevation +10.7 ft NGVD and a 50-foot-wide level berm at elevation +8.2 ft NGVD.
 Additional fill material equivalent to ten years of advance nourishment was placed seaward of the design berm.
 Though nourishment of several areas of the initial project was conducted between 1987 and 1990, the overall project has exceeded performance expectations.
-Nourishment of discreet segments of the project was conducted between 1997 and 2001 with subsequent full nourishments in 2003 using offshore material.
+Nourishment of discrete segments of the project was conducted between 1997 and 2001 with subsequent full nourishments in 2003 using offshore material.
 The 2014 nourishment event (USACE Contract G) was completed using dredge material from the Baker's Haulover ebb shoal.

-The USACE completed a Limited Re-evaluation Report (LRR) and a National Environmental Policy Act (NEPA) Environmental Assessment in 2016 to utilize upland mined sand and Outer Continental Shelf sand for the Bal Harbor project area.
+The USACE completed a LRR and a NEPA Environmental Assessment in 2016 to utilize upland mined sand and OCS sand for the Bal Harbor project area.
+The next nourishment is tentatively scheduled for 2027/2028 within the Bal Harbor Segment using material dredged from the flood shoals and IWW, and/or hauled from an upland sand mine.